AMI-system/amber-inferences/README.md

 ## Setting up the Environment

-The conda environment will be built inside the GPU interactive server.
-Whilst the conda environment can be accessed from the scientific servers (from which you will submit your inference jobs), building it inside the GPU server will ensure that torch is configured for the correct version of cuda.
+The conda environment will be built inside the GPU interactive node.
+Whilst the conda environment can be accessed from the scientific servers (from which you will submit your inference jobs), building it inside the GPU node will ensure that torch is configured for the correct version of cuda.

 ```bash
 ssh -A <jasmin_username>@login-01.jasmin.ac.uk